On Risk and Time Pressure: When to Think and When to Do: Application: Entrepreneurial Problem Solving

 Our focus is on the entrepreneur's approach in trying to meet the requirements before a deadline, for example, successfully launching a product, developing a new product, improving an existing product, or meeting a revenue threshold.
-While the entrepreneur raises funding with an initial idea she may pursue\textemdash pulling the doing arm\textemdash, she can also attempt to pivot to a different approach to meet the target by the deadline\textemdash pulling the thinking arm.
+We assume that the entrepreneur has an initial idea that she is not fully sure is suitable for completing the next step.
+The entrepreneur can try to go to the next step without further ado\textemdash she pulls the doing arm.
+Alternatively, she can attempt to pivot.
+To prepare the pivot, she searches for a better approach to meet the target\textemdash she pulls the thinking arm.
 Investing time and effort into a change of the startup's strategy is commonly observed \citep[see, for example,][]{Kirtley2021} but has received little theoretical attention.

-While the doing arm resembles the standard experimentation approach, which is commonly used in modeling entrepreneurial strategy \citep[for an overview, see][]{kerr2014}, the thinking arm captures that the value of new ideas depends on the resources and time available to convert them into solutions.
-In the following subsection, we provide several interpretations of the thinking arm in the spirit of our application.
+Our model of the doing arm resembles the standard experimentation approach.
+It is commonly used in modeling entrepreneurial strategy \citep[for an overview, see][]{kerr2014}.
+The thinking arm captures that the value of new ideas depends on the resources and time available to convert them into solutions.
+To make the difference between fundamental risk and time risk clear, \cref{example_implications}, assumes no fundamental uncertainty about the thinking arm.
+However, that assumption is not crucial and the other examples introduced in \Cref{ssub:examples} share the same qualitative features.